tomekent/portfolio/content/authors/Xingyu-Guo/_index.md

 ---
 # Display name
-name: Karam Safarov
+name: "Xingyu Guo"

-# Username (this should match the folder name)
+# Username (this should match the folder name and the name on publications)
 authors:
-- Karam
+- Name "Xingyu Guo"

 # Is this the primary user of the site?
 superuser: false

-# Role/position
+# Role/position (e.g., Professor of Artificial Intelligence)
-role: Phd Student
+role: MSc Student

 # Organizations/Affiliations
 organizations: